TheOdinProject/curriculum/javascript/testing_javascript/project_battleship.md

 ### Introduction

 It's time to really flex your muscles.
-Test Driven Development can certainly feel uncomfortable at first, but becomes more natural with practice.
+Test Driven Development (TDD) can certainly feel uncomfortable at first, but becomes more natural with practice.
 We're going to implement the classic game 'Battleship'.
-If you've never played it, or need a refresher you can read about the [mechanics of the game](<https://en.wikipedia.org/wiki/Battleship_(game)>) and you can play an [online version](http://en.battleship-game.org/).
+If you've never played it, or need a refresher, you can read about [Battleship's rules](https://en.wikipedia.org/wiki/Battleship_(game)) and you can [play an online version of Battleship](http://en.battleship-game.org/).

 Since we're doing TDD, it's important that you don't get overwhelmed.
 Take it one step at a time.
 Write a test, then make it pass.